Welcome Project Inspire Soccer Teams!

 • What reports are needed for players with Autism?

-Players with Autism should provide any IQ and Adaptive Behavior assessment reports they’ve had as well as a copy of their original and/or other Autism diagnostic reports.
+To determine which one players with Autism should provide their most recent IQ (ex.
+WISC, WAIS, Stanford Binet) and Adaptive Behavior (ex.
+Vineland, ABAS) reports they’ve had as well as a copy of their original and/or other Autism diagnostic reports.
 The following Autism diagnostic tools are accepted by Virtus at the International level:

 AAA (Adult Asperger Assessment)